HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Methodology

-Following previous works \cite{hada-etal-2024-large,hada-etal-2024-metal,watts2024pariksha}, we augment the LLM evaluation with human evaluation and draw correlations between the LLM evaluator and human evaluation for a subset of the models (\textsc{Phi-3.5-MoE-instruct}, \textsc{Mistral-Large-Instruct-2407}, \textsc{gpt-4o}, \textsc{Meta-Llama-3.1-70B-Instruct}, \textsc{Indic-gemma-7b-finetuned-sft-Navarasa-2.0}).
+\subparagraph{Human Evaluation} Following previous works \cite{hada-etal-2024-large,hada-etal-2024-metal,watts-etal-2024-pariksha}, we augment the LLM evaluation with human evaluation and draw correlations between the LLM evaluator and human evaluation for a subset of the models (\textsc{Phi-3.5-MoE-instruct}, \textsc{Mistral-Large-Instruct-2407}, \textsc{gpt-4o}, \textsc{Meta-Llama-3.1-70B-Instruct}, \textsc{Indic-gemma-7b-finetuned-sft-Navarasa-2.0}).
 These models were selected based on results from early automated evaluations, covering a range of scores and representing models of interest.

-The human annotators were employed by \redactedname, a data annotation company and were all native speakers of Indian languages that we evaluated.
-We selected a sample of 100 queries from English, and all the queries from Indic languages for annotation, yielding a total of 183 queries.
+The human annotators were employed by \redactedname, a data annotation company, and were all native speakers of Indian languages that we evaluated.
+We selected a sample of 100 queries from English and all the queries from Indic languages for annotation, yielding a total of 183 queries.
 Each instance was annotated by one annotator for \semanticsimilarity\ between the model's response and the GT response provided by the doctor.
-The annotations began with a briefing about the task and each of them was given a sample test task, and were provided some guidance based on their difficulties and mistakes.
-Finally, the annotators were asked to evaluate the model response based on the metric\footnote{The formulation and wording of the metric was slightly simplified to the annotators to better understand it.}, query, and ground-truth response on a scale of 0 to 2, similar to the LLM-evaluator.
+The annotations began with a briefing about the task, and each of them was given a sample test task and was provided with some guidance based on their difficulties and mistakes.
+Finally, the annotators were asked to evaluate the model response based on the metric\footnote{The formulation and wording of the metric were slightly simplified for the annotators to better understand it.}, query, and ground-truth response on a scale of 0 to 2, similar to the LLM-evaluator.